MBE for KMF boss Gareth Higgins

 "Seeing how young people flourish at KMF gives me the greatest satisfaction.
 The MBE is a reflection of the fantastic work of our talented team at KMF who are committed to the business and to bringing through new talent — the future of KMF."

 "Special mention must go to KMF Training Centre Manager Jenny Conlon and her team who consistently go above and beyond to mentor and encourage our apprentices."

 KMF has gained many accolades for its apprenticeship scheme and its award-winning "Young Engineer of the Year" programme which works with schools, colleges and businesses to inspire interest in engineering as a career.

 The company, based at High Carr, Newcastle-under-Lyme, has successfully promoted engineering as a career for both male and female school leavers and 19-year-old Chloe Quaile was recently crowned Apprentice of the Year in the 2017 Sentinel Business Awards.

-KMF currently has 225,000 sq. ft. of manufacturing facilities and employs over 500 staff, establishing it as the UK's largest and most successful precision sheet metal fabrication company.
+KMF currently has 225,000 sq ft of manufacturing facilities and employs over 500 staff, establishing it as the UK's largest and most successful precision sheet metal fabrication company in the UK.